coq/coq/doc/sphinx/language/core/basic.rst

   for decimal numbers, for example ``5.02e-6`` means 5.02×10\ :sup:`-6`;
   and base 2 exponential notation for hexadecimal numbers denoted by ``p`` or ``P``, for example ``0xAp12`` means 10×2\ :sup:`12`.
-  The :cmd:`Number Notation` mechanism offers the user a way to define custom parsers and printers for :n:`@number`.
+  The :cmd:`Number Notation` mechanism lets the user define custom parsers and printers for :n:`@number`.

+  By default, numbers are interpreted as :n:`nat`\s, which is a unary representation.
+For example, :n:`3` is represented as `S (S (S O))`.
+While this is a convenient representation for doing proofs, computing with large :n:`nat`\s can lead to stack overflows or running out of memory.
+You can explicitly specify a different interpretation to avoid this problem.
+For example, :n:`1000000%Z` is a more efficient binary representation of that number as an integer.
+See :ref:`Scopes` and :n:`@term_scope`.

+   .. example:: Stack overflow with :n:`nat`

+      .. coqtop:: all reset

+         Fail Eval compute in 100000 + 100000.  (* gives a stack overflow (not shown) *)

+      .. coqtop:: in

+         Require Import ZArith.  (* for definition of Z *)

+      .. coqtop:: all

+         Eval compute in (1000000000000000000000000000000000 + 1)%Z.

 Strings
   Strings begin and end with ``"`` (double quote).
 Use ``""`` to represent